 Sports legends are defined by the records they leave behind.
-Joe DiMaggio’s 56-game hitting streak doesn’t translate into today’s home-run-or-bust game of baseball.
-The Boston Celtics‘ eight consecutive NBA championships in the early 1960s is there to stay (sorry, Golden State).
-Wayne Gretzky has 700 more career assists than the second closest skater; his 1,963 career helpers will never be touched.
+Joe DiMaggio’s 56-game hitting streak doesn’t translate into today’s home-run-or-bust style of baseball.
+The Boston Celtics winning eight consecutive NBA championships in the early 1960s is there to stay.
+Wayne Gretzky has 700 more career assists than the second closest skater, and his 1,963 career helpers will never be sniffed.

-8. Barry Sanders’ Four 300-Yard Rushing Games in One Season
+8. Barry Sanders’ Four 300-Yard Games in a Season

 7. Richard Petty’s 200 Career NASCAR Wins

 No one comes close to The King.
 Petty nearly doubles up the second-most decorated driver in the sport, David Pearson and his 105 wins.
 Jeff Gordon is the closest to get to 100 in the modern era, retiring with 93 wins.
 Petty’s 27 wins in the 1967 season won’t be touched either.
 The closest to catching The King’s mark?
 Himself!
 Petty won 21 races one year, 18 in another, and 16 in 1968.
 Jeff Gordon’s the next closest with 13.